Grand National Odds 2025 | Grand National Betting Odds

 Grand National Key Trends

-- One of the last 10 winners have been sent off favourite
+- Three of the last 10 winners have been favourite

 - Five of the last 10 winners were trained in the UK, the other five were trained in Ireland

-- Seven of the last 10 winners were aged nine or below
+- Nine of the last 10 winners were aged nine or below

-- Only three of the last 10 winners have carried 11st 5lbs or more to victory
+- Four of the last 10 winners have carried 11st 5lbs or more to victory

-- Six of the last 10 winners have been priced 25/1 or bigger
+- Four of the last 10 winners have been priced 25/1 or bigger

 Frequently Asked Questions About Grand National Odds